-Interdependence is enforced among the players due to the orthogonal allocation of CUs' resources in a subframe, the RR prioritization of D2D players across subframes and the way in which the utility is calculated.
-In every subframe, the allocation of a CU's resources to a D2D player depends on whether it has been allocated to others or not.
-This creates dependence of the D2D players on those players appearing before it in the RR sequence.
-However, in the first subframe the D2D player with the highest priority remains unaffected by the players whose priority is lesser to it.
-Therefore, when the priority changes in the next subframe, it has to depend on the other players also.
-In this way all the D2D players get affected due to each other.
-As seen from Fig. 2, consider the first subframe and the D2D player $d_1$ which gets the first priority.
-It selects a CU $c_5$ from its list $l_1(n)$ which does not get affected by the choice of CUs (or lists) of other players because it gets the first precedence over others in the RR sequence followed in the first subframe.
-Thus, its rate does not depend on the lists (actions) of others.
-However, as the RR sequence changes in the second subframe, its priority shifts to the next D2D player $d_2$.
-Then the priority of $d_1$ becomes $N_D$.
-Thus, its CU selection and its rate gets affected by the choice of CUs (or lists) of other players appearing before it in the RR sequence.
-When its utility is calculated at the end of a frame as an average of its rates obtained in every subframe, since its rate gets affected due to the lists of others, its utility also gets affected due to the lists of the others.
-As per \emph{Definition 3}, this ensures interdependence because a player's utility then depends on the actions of others. \\ We now discuss the importance of list selection.
+\emph{2) Orthogonal allocation of RBs:} In every subframe, the BS ensures orthogonal allocation of CUs' RBs.
+In a subframe, it selects the first element (a CU) from a D2D player's list and allocates this CU's RB to it if it is not allocated to players prior to it in the $D2DP\_seq$ followed in that subframe (see Fig. 2).
+If this element has already been assigned to another D2D player, the BS selects the next element from the D2D player's list.
+This goes on till it reaches the end of the list.
+In case all the elements of its list are already assigned to the other players, it is not allocated any RB (refer Algorithm 2).\\ From Fig. 2, consider the first subframe and the D2D player $d_1$ which gets the first priority.
+We must note that in the first subframe, the first D2D player $d_1$'s allocation of CU $c_5$'s RB in $D2DP \_seq$ is not getting affected due to the allocation of CUs' RBs to the other D2D players.
+But in the second subframe its priority becomes the least ($N_D$), that is, it is the last element of the $D2DP \_seq$ as the BS's priority shifts to the next D2D player $d_2$.
+Thus, its allocation of CU's RB gets affected due to the allocation of CUs' RBs to the other D2D players who are before it in the $D2DP \_seq$.
+In this way, in a frame it is ensured that the allocation of a CU's RB to a D2D player and thus its throughput gets affected by the allocation of CUs' RBs to the other D2D players.
+This is done to ensure interdependence in the game.
+We must note that the allocation of CUs' RBs depends on the D2D players' lists.
+Thus, a D2D player's throughput depends on the lists or actions of other D2D players.\\ We must also note the importance of list selection by a D2D player.